Total Pageviews

 THEN AND NOW

-All school desks had #inkwells on the right hand top corner.
+All school desks had brass inkwells on the right hand upper corner.
 These were used for the other pen - the holder pen- that had to be contantly dipped in ink pot for writing.
 For these cheap holder pens one had to regulàrly buy nibs.
-The most popular nib was the pink coloured #Geenib made of pure copper.
+The most popular nib was the pink coloured Gee nib made of pure pink copper.
+There were no ball pens till mid nineteen fifties.
+When they first came these were a little expensive.
+Now they are dirt cheap.

 We are in a different world now .
 No holder pens, no fountain pens, no Murga.